elastic/apm/specs/agents/tracing-spans.md

 These spans MUST NOT have any destination context, so that there's no effect on destination metrics.

 Most agents would want to treat exit spans as leaf spans, though.
-This brings the benefit of being able to compress repetitive exit spans (TODO link to span compression spec once available), as span compression is only applicable to leaf spans.
+This brings the benefit of being able to [compress](tracing-spans-compress.md) repetitive exit spans, as span compression is only applicable to leaf spans.

 Agents MAY implement mechanisms to prevent the creation of child spans of exit spans.